 Recognizing the importance of early detection of employees, prone to occupational diseases, and their rehabilitation, the Company switches them to operations with no occupational hazards.

-Willing to raise awareness of health protection, the Company has appointed a health ambassador, who, joining his efforts with IATUO and LUKOIL Group's trade unions, regularly consults employees on health protection.
+Willing to raise awareness of health protection, the Company has appointed a health ambassador, who, joining his efforts with the International Association of Trade Union Organizations of PJSC LUKOIL (IATUO) and LUKOIL Group's trade unions, regularly consults employees on health protection.

 Employees can contribute to improvements in the HSE management system, express opinions and ask questions through their authorized HSE representatives, through union and joint HSE committees, and during visits by HSE technical inspectors.
 The rights of employees to participate in improving the HSE management system are stipulated in the Agreement between the Employer and Trade Union of PJSC LUKOIL.